The Art of the Short Squeeze…and Mastering Your Setups

 - What are the most impactful lessons from our traders?

 - What is one of their favorite short-interest stocks?

 - What is the overall trend of the market?

 People always ask me which lessons our traders have given me that have made the most impact on my trading.
 Of course, setups are important.
-But even more importantly, it’s been the lesson that I must focus on a few setups that fit my trading style, risk tolerance and account goals, that also match the current market environment.
+But even more importantly, it’s been the lesson that I must focus on a few setups that fit my trading style, risk tolerance, and account goals, that also match the current market environment.
 You don’t need to know everything there is to know about the markets in order to make money.
 You may have heard the famous figure of speech that states, “The jack of all trades is the master of none.”
-So, where we focusing, you ask?
-Right now, our traders have been focusing on earnings and high short interest stocks that are ready to pop.
+So, where are we focusing, you ask?
+Right now, our traders have been focusing on earnings and high short-interest stocks that are ready to pop.

-Having high quality setups in your arsenal is imperative, and knowing how to play them properly is clearly critical to success, but you also must play them at the right time.
+Having high-quality setups in your arsenal is imperative, and knowing how to play them properly is clearly critical to success, but you also must play them at the right time.
 Buying high short interest stocks is an art, especially knowing when to focus on them, and then which stocks are better than others.
 You want to buy stocks that have high short interest, that are in an uptrend when the market is also in an uptrend, where you can see that shorts are finally giving up.
 What is the most important part?
 The market must be in an overall uptrend.
 That time is right now, so we have ideal conditions for high short interest candidates.

 Let’s look at a few recent examples that we’ve done in our trading room, and analyze the how’s the why’s behind it, to utilize it properly next time it comes around.

 Let’s look at the play we caught in Restoration Hardware (RH) as our case study.
 On May 2nd, John and Henry identified RH as a good short interest play.
 They utilize our scanner to find these plays.
 Then you ask, why did RH stand out?
 One look at this chart and John said, ‘Smells like a short squeeze to me!”